Matt Pinfield: Early years

 In 2006, Pinfield returned to television to host VH1's VSpot Top 20 Countdown and HDNet's Sound Off with Matt Pinfield, an in-depth interview program in the vein of Larry King Live.
 Pinfield also co-starred as himself on several episodes of the Nickelodeon program The Naked Brothers Band.

 On August 22, 2007, Pinfield hosted Projekt Revolution, a free concert hosted on Myspace.com.
 Pinfield hosted Sirius Satellite Radio's Matt Pinfield Plays Whatever He Wants and Soundoff with Matt Pinfield.
-However, as of November 12, 2008, the merger of XM and Sirius had left the future of these shows in doubt.
+However, as of November 12, 2008, the merger of XM and Sirius left the future of these shows in doubt.
 The future of these shows remains in doubt to this day.

 Beginning May 28, 2008 Pinfield took over as morning drive DJ on New York radio station WRXP 101.9FM.

 In July 2009, Pinfield worked the counter at Jack White's Third Man Records pop-up store, which operated for two days on Chrystie Street in New York City.
 The store's primary function was to promote two WRXP gigs that White's band, the Dead Weather, was doing at Terminal 5.

 Every February, Pinfield spins 80s/90s alternative classics at the now annual Melody Bar Reunion in New Brunswick, New Jersey.

 In July 2011, WRXP changed formats and Pinfield left the station to host 120 Minutes, which had been revived by MTV2.
 He began hosting the revived weekly series on July 31, 2011.

 In January, 2012, Pinfield was chosen to host Flashback, the classic rock weekend show on 219 radio stations owned by Cumulus Media.

 Pinfield played himself in an episode of Portlandia on January 4, 2013.